 - Ensures that ongoing maintenance services will not be dependent on the City’s budget constraints

 - Helps create and maintain inviting public spaces that will enhance the vibrant village lifestyle of our community and help local businesses thrive

 - Enhances the beauty and quality of life in our community

 - Leverages property owner assessments to generate supplemental funds from the City and private donations

 - Improves property values

 Enhance La Jolla, a new organization was formed as a non-profit and manages the MAD for the Village.
-Enhance La Jolla will contract with service providers to implement the maintenance and landscape services that are to be provided.
-The City of San Diego will oversee Enhance La Jolla’s administration of the MAD to ensure compliance with local and State statutes.
+Enhance La Jolla contracts with service providers to implement the maintenance and landscape services that are to be provided.
+The City of San Diego oversees Enhance La Jolla’s administration of the MAD to ensure compliance with local and State statutes.